open-forest-observatory/jetstream2-benchmark/configs/README.md

-These are config files that specify a Metashape workflow to be run via the python/metashape_workflow.py script from the [automate-metashape](https://github.com/open-forest-observatory/automate-metashape) repo.
+These are config files that specify a Metashape workflow to be run via the `python/metashape_workflow.py` script from the [automate-metashape](https://github.com/open-forest-observatory/automate-metashape) repo (see readme there for how to execude a run based on the config files).